Magnetic Stirrer or Overhead Stirrer?

 Vessel Types

-For solutions being blended after sterilization like autoclaved media or buffers, including the magnetic stir bar at time of Reaction system with Overhead Stirrer processing enables mixing without exposure to non-sterile environments.
+For solutions being blended after sterilization like autoclaved media or buffers, including the magnetic stir bar at time of processing enables mixing without exposure to non-sterile environments.
 Able to stir in both open or closed vessels, magnetic stirrers have their best performance in flat-bottomed vessels, allowing unhindered rotation of the stir bar and closest contact with the magnetic agitator.
 Overhead stirrers function well for both open-topped flat-bottomed vessels and closed reaction systems with round bottom flasks.
 Such closed systems can operate under pressure or vacuum conditions with the proper bearings and seals installed around the mixing shaft.

 Mixing Application